RayFinney/planning-poker/README.md

 This project is a statement.
 A rebellion against the tyranny of over-engineering and the absurdity of freemium models for basic tools.
 A shining beacon of hope in a world drowning in JavaScript fatigue and unnecessary subscriptions.

+## Check it out

+You can see this masterpiece in action at [poker.kevinszabo.de](https://poker.kevinszabo.de/).

 ## Getting Started

 Prepare for the easiest setup of your life.